silverstripeltd/silverstripe-discoverer-search-ui/docs/implementing-fluent.md

 ## Single index options - not recommended

 Below is a short brainstorm of some other options that are possible, but not recommended.
-We will not be providing code samples for these opions, as we do not support them as a use-case.
+We will not be providing code samples for these options, as we do not support them as a use-case.

 ### Single index using filters